-This scholarship was established by Mr. Klodzen, who retired from NIPSCO.
-He is a 1956 BSEE graduate of Indiana Tech.
+This scholarship was established by Mr. Klodzen, a 1956 BSEE graduate of Indiana Tech who retired from NIPSCO.
 The scholarship fund will be used to support students majoring in an engineering discipline.
 Candidates with other majors will be considered should engineering students not be available.
 Students must demonstrate financial need and be in good academic standing.
 It is available to U.S. citizens or permanent residents only.

-John S. and James L. Knight Foundation Scholarship
+John S. & James L. Knight Foundation Scholarship

-This scholarship was established by the foundation which was created by John S. and James L. Knight.
+This scholarship was established by the foundation that was created by John S. and James L. Knight.
 The foundation is located in Miami, Fla.
 The scholarship will be used to support minority students attending on a full-time basis.
-Residents from Northeast Indiana receive priority consideration.
+Residents from northeast Indiana receive priority consideration.
 It is available to U.S. citizens and permanent residents only.

-Lois G. and Frank J. Krandell Scholarship
+Lois G. & Frank J. Krandell Scholarship

-Mr. Lowell G. Krandell, a 1963 BSEE graduate of Indiana Tech, and his family established this scholarship in memory of his father to assist needy students.
-Mr. Lowell Krandell is retired and was employed by GTE as an electrical engineer.
+Lowell G. Krandell, a 1963 BSEE graduate of Indiana Tech, and his family established this scholarship in memory of his father to assist needy students.
+Lowell Krandell was employed by GTE as an electrical engineer.
 One annual scholarship will be awarded to a student majoring in electrical engineering.
-Other engineering or science fields will be considered should an EE candidate not be available.
+Other engineering or science fields will be considered should an electrical engineering candidate not be available.
 It is a renewable scholarship based upon satisfactory progress.
 It is available to U.S. citizens or permanent residents only.